Yosh31207/Easy-Matching/README.md

 ### Matching Multiple Values

-Using `ds`, you can check multiple values.
+Using `ds` (stands for de-structure), you can check multiple values.

 ```C++
 #include "easymatch/easymatch.hpp"